Mauser: After 1940

-In 1940 the Mauser Company was invited to take part in a competition to re-equip the German Army with a semi-automatic rifle, the Gewehr 41.
+In 1940, the Mauser Company was invited to take part in a competition to re-equip the German Army with a semi-automatic rifle, the Gewehr 41.
 A number of impractical requirements were specified, including that the design should not use holes drilled into the barrel to take off gas for the operating mechanism, thereby requiring mechanisms that proved unreliable.
 Two designs were submitted, and the Mauser version, the G 41(M), failed miserably in testing.
 It was canceled after a short production run.
 The resulting design did not see real success before it was switched to a simpler gas-operated system in the Gewehr 43.
 During World War II, the Mauser factory in Oberndorf was strategically bombed by the Allies, resulting in the deaths of 26 workers and the destruction of the company's power plant.
 French forces entered Oberndorf (which they subsequently occupied for some time) on 20 April 1945 when the town's mayor and planning committee surrendered without any resistance; no blood was shed there on that day.

 After the war in Europe, the factory was briefly put back in order to produce weapons for the now under-equipped and exhausted French military.
 The plant was dismantled by the occupying forces for the purpose of war reparations, most factory buildings (approximately 60% in total) were demolished and the records destroyed on orders of the local French Army commander.
 For a number of years, Mauser Werke manufactured precision measurement instruments and tools, such as micrometers.
 Edmund Heckler, Theodor Koch, and Alex Seidel, former Mauser engineers, saved what they could and founded Heckler & Koch, which has since become Germany's main small-arms manufacturer.
 Mauser continued to make hunting and sporting rifles.
 In 1994, it became a subsidiary of Rheinmetall, a manufacturer of autocannons such as the Mauser BK-27 and other munitions until 2004, when it was merged into Rheinmetall Waffe Munition GmbH.
 In 1999 the civilian manufacture of hunting, defense, and sporting rifles were split off from Rheinmetall.

 Mauser ammunition

-Peter Mauser designed the 7.65×53mm Mauser (1889) and 7×57mm Mauser (1892) rifle cartridges.
+Paul Mauser designed the 7.65×53mm Mauser (1889) and 7×57mm Mauser (1892) rifle cartridges.
 These cartridges were chambered in military Mauser service rifles and were high-performance service cartridge designs compared to other contemporary smokeless powder service cartridges such as the 8mm Lebel (1886), 8×50mmR Mannlicher (1890) and .303 British (1891).
-Mauser also developed the 6.5x57mm, about 1890, and the 6x57mm, about 1895, both not used by any military, but saw use as hunting cartridges.
-The 6.5x57mm probably influenced the design of several 6.5 military cartridges.
-The 6x57mm became obsolete.
+Mauser also developed the 6.5×57mm, about 1890, and the 6×57mm, about 1895, both not used by any military, but saw use as hunting cartridges.
+The 6.5×57mm probably influenced the design of several 6.5 military cartridges.
+The 6×57mm became obsolete.

-Mauser firearms after the Second World War
+Mauser firearms after 1945

 Mauser was formally re-established in the 1950s.

 1960s

-A rifle design by Walter Gehmann was purchased, and went into production in 1965 as the model 66.
+A rifle design by Walter Gehmann was purchased, and it went into production in 1965 as the model 66.
 Some self-loading pistols were also offered, such as the Mauser HSc.